-COU COURSE OBJECTIVES 1 1 To learn functions of different components in Automobiles 2 To impart knowledge on Transmission systems and Steering Systems.
+COU RSE OBJECTIVES 1 To learn functions of different components in Automobiles 2 To impart knowledge on Transmission systems and Steering Systems.
 3 To impart the knowledge on ignition system & suspension systems.
-4 4 To impart the knowledge of Braking system and Engine specification.
+4 To impart the knowledge of Braking system and Engine specification.
 5 To understand the concept of safety and Engine emission control systems

-COURS COURSE OUTCOMES Upon si Upon successful completion of the course, the student will be able to: Cogn Leve CO1 CO1 Understand the function of various components of automobile.
+Upon successful completion of the course, the student will be able to: Cognit Level CO1 Understand the function of various components of automobile.
 K2 CO2 Identify the merits and demerits of the various transmission and steering systems.
 K2 CO3 Describe the concept of Ignition and Suspension systems.
-K2 CO4 Explain the features of Braking system and Engine specification. К3 CO5 Analyze the Engine emission control standards.
+K2 CO4 Explain the features of Braking system and Engine specification.
+K3 CO5 Analyze the Engine emission control standards.
 K3